Rene was the third student to join the

 candidate inhibitors identified from marine natural products.
 The

-goal is to produce a panel of MtSK
+long-term goal of this work is to produce a panel of MtSK

 variants which will facilitate high throughput screening of

 Publications and Abstracts